 schedule

 event, outline the steps that the workflow should execute.
-These steps can include tasks like code linting, testing, building, or deployment. - Commit and Push: Save the changes to the YAML file, commit them to your repository, and push the changes to GitHub.
+These steps can include tasks like code linting, testing, building, or deployment.
+Incorporating AI-driven automation tools can further enhance these processes by automating code reviews and security checks, reflecting the trend towards AI-powered cybersecurity. - Commit and Push: Save the changes to the YAML file, commit them to your repository, and push the changes to GitHub.
+This practice aligns with sustainable software engineering principles by promoting efficient version control and collaboration.

 Example Workflow YAML